Romantic restaurants for Valentine's Day dinner - Decanter

 What we like about it: This former 17th century coaching inn is now a relaxed and informal country hotel, with oak beams, polished flagstone floors and lashings of local rustic charm.
 Four-legged friends and muddy hiking boots are welcome at The Dog and Boot Bar, but for a more sedate Valentine dinner head to the award-winning restaurant where Welsh chef Joseph Colman uses local ingredients such as Brecon venison and Hereford beef, with produce grown in his kitchen garden.

-Wine list: You may not expect to find vinous gems in the heart of the Welsh countryside, but names on this list include Chateau Musar and Domaine de Vieux Télégraphe.
+Wine list: You may not expect to find vinous gems in the heart of the Welsh countryside, but names on this list include Chateau Musar, Domaine de Vieux Télégraphe and La Crema Pinot.
 There’s great value for money here too.

 The Samling, Lake District £££